MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/lesson-7-adding-the-swift-assembler-to-a-custom-send-pipeline.md

 ---
+description: "Learn more about: Lesson 7: Adding the SWIFT Assembler to a Custom Send Pipeline"
 title: "Lesson 7: Adding the SWIFT Assembler to a Custom Send Pipeline | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"